GSK Pharma put volume heavy and directionally bearish

-Bearish flow noted in GSK (GSK) Pharma with 3,674 puts trading, or 5x expected.
-Most active are 10/25 weekly 38 puts and Nov-24 40 calls, with total volume in those strikes near 3,100 contracts.
-The Put/Call Ratio is 2.70, while ATM IV is up nearly 2 points on the day.
+Bearish flow noted in GSK (GSK) Pharma with 14,964 puts trading, or 17x expected.
+Most active are 11/1 weekly 37 puts and 11/1 weekly 38.5 calls, with total volume in those strikes near 19,700 contracts.
+The Put/Call Ratio is 1.63, while ATM IV is up over 1 point on the day.
 Earnings are expected on October 30th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>